RicardoLera/EmbeddedNet/README.md

  - Repeated the same process for Average Pooling, ReLU6, Batch Normalization, 2D-Convolution and Depthwise Convolution.
  - Training Finished
  - Implemented Layer Freezing
- - Profiled perfomance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
+ - Profiled performance with Gprof - Bottleneck is at convolution functions: Managed to improve backprop_conv2d at the cost of memory.
  - Profiled memory usage with Massif - Peak memory at 5,211,736B due to backprop_fc's gradient allocation.

-## Code Description (for developers) [IN PROGRESS]
+## Code Description (for developers)

-EmbeddedNet works by subdiving the network into smaller concatenated functions
+EmbeddedNet works by subdividing the network into smaller concatenated functions.
+It uses a hierarchy of `.c` files and their respective `.h` headers:

-The main file hierarchy is as follows: `main.c -> actions.c -> blocks.c -> layers.c -> operations.c`
+ - `main.c` Reads the input from the call to the program, imports the first Image through Data Manipulation and calls the respective Action (Inference or Training).
+ - `actions.c` Describes the entirety of the Inference and Training processes by calling on Blocks, Layers and Operations.
+ - `blocks.c` Describes the Stride 2 and Stride 1 blocks (3 through 18) by calling on Layers and Operations
+ - `layers.c` For each Layer: calls the importing of the its parameters through Data Manipulation and calls the respective Operation.
+ - `operations.c` Describes each mathematical operation of the system.
+ - `data_manip.c` Manages importing and exporting of data.
+ - `var.h` Declares global variables used throughout multiple files.

 ## Training Equations